-The Palm Temple is an artwork commissioned by Sky Arts in Italy for presentation in London in January 2020.
+The Palm Temple is an artwork commissioned by Sky Arts in Italy for presentation in Lewis Cubitt Square, London January 24- Feb 27th 2020.

 Luke developed several concepts but the final artwork commissioned is based on a spiralling lamella dome structure.
-This dome is cut in half, the two halves are then placed in parallel, like two palms of a hand coming together.
+This dome is cut in half and the two halves placed in parallel, like two palms of each hand coming together in prayer.

-The temple connects the sky and clouds with the ground.
-The temple will be changing minute by minute with the shifting weather patterns and daylight.
+Connecting the sky and clouds with the ground, the Palm Temple will change minute by minute with the shifting weather patterns and time of day.
 At night the artwork will be internally illuminated.